 If the problem persists, it may be that the individual’s case is not scheduled to go before a judge, such as when the individual has been previously removed from the country, or when he or she has signed a stipulated order of removal.
 If you need more information, you can call the Tacoma Immigration Court directly at 253-779-6020.
 Press zero (“0”) to skip forward and speak with court staff.

-Where do detainees attend court?
+Where do people in immigration detention attend court?
 The Tacoma Immigration Court is located in the detention center.
 The address for the court is:

 Tacoma Immigration Court